ijborda/cookie/README.md

 For each recipe, a picture of the dish is shown as well as the list of ingredients and the step-by-step instruction on how to make it.

 ## How It's Made
 This uses [MealDB API](https://www.themealdb.com).
-Tech used: HTML, CSS, Bootstrap, and JavaScript.
+Tech used: HTML, CSS, Bootstrap, and JavaScript. <a href="https://www.flaticon.com/free-icons/chef" title="chef icons">Chef icons created by Freepik - Flaticon</a>

 ## Future Improvements
 There are still lots that need to be improved in this web application.
 Some plans are: